aravind-sadharani/chandraveena/src/blog/r17-kaushikadhwani/index.md

 Dropping Rishab and Pancham, we get:

-Sa ga ma dha ni
+Sa ga ma dha ni (current day Hindolam / Malkauns)

 Now, using Antara Gandhara and Kakali Nishad, we get:

 Sa Ga ma dha Ni

 This is Raga Bhinna Shadja as per Jati system.
 Today, however, Bhinna Shadja is sung with Tivra Dhaivat (Dha) making the scale similar to Kaushika Dhwani.
+At what point in history did this change happen is not very clear.
+Many Ragas have gone through evolution, changed forms and taken notes different from earlier descriptions in our treatises.

 ## Program Notes